neoforged/Documentation/docs/inventories/transactions.md

 ### Energy Handler

 `EnergyHandler` is a trimmed down version of `ResourceHandler`, only containing one index storing a `long`.
 As such, it only checks how many units can be stored (`getCapacityAsLong` / `getCapacityAsInt`) along with how many units already stored (`getAmountAsLong` / `getAmountAsInt`).
-Additionally, `insert` and `extract` no longer take in an index since there's only one, and a `Resource` as the backing object is a primitive.
+Additionally, `insert` and `extract` no longer take in an index since there's only one, and also no longer require a `Resource`, as the backing object is a primitive.

-Like `ResourceHandler`, there are different types of `EnergyHandler`s depending on usecase.
-The most common is `SimpleEnergyHandler`, which provides a basic implementation along with any limits on insert / extract.
+Like `ResourceHandler`, there are different types of `EnergyHandler`s depending on your use case.
+The most common one is `SimpleEnergyHandler`, which provides a basic implementation along with a limit for insert / extract.

 ```java
 // Create an energy handler.